tensorflow/tfjs-converter/README.md

  The script pulls its own subset of TensorFlow, which might conflict with the existing TensorFlow/Keras installation.

-__Note__: *Check that [`tf-nightly-2.0-preview`](https://pypi.org/project/tf-nightly-2.0-preview/#files) is available for your platform.*

-Most of the times, this means that you have to use Python 3.6.8 in your local environment.
-To force Python 3.6.8 in your local project, you can install [`pyenv`](https://github.com/pyenv/pyenv) and proceed as follows in the target
+The converter supports both Python 2 and Python 3.
+But Python 3.6.8 is recommended for your local environment.
+To force Python 3.6.8 in your local project, you can install [`pyenv`](https://github.com/pyenv/pyenv) and proceed as follows in the target directory:
-directory:

 ```bash
 pyenv install 3.6.8